Value-added tax (VAT)

 Insurance premium tax (IPT)

-IPT at the standard rate of 10% (increasing to 12% from 1 July 2017) applies to premiums for most general insurance, such as for buildings and contents and motor insurance, where the insured risk is in the United Kingdom.
+IPT at the standard rate of 12% applies to premiums for most general insurance, such as for buildings and contents and motor insurance, where the insured risk is in the United Kingdom.
 Life assurance and other long-term insurance remain exempt, though there are anti-avoidance rules surrounding long-term medical care policies.
 As an anti-avoidance measure, a higher rate of 20% applies to insurance sold by suppliers of specified goods or services, e.g. mechanical breakdown insurance, travel insurance (irrespective of supplier), insurance sold with TV and car hire, and 'non-financial' guaranteed asset protection (GAP) insurance sold through suppliers of motor vehicles or persons connected with them.
 Further anti-avoidance rules affect administration or similar fees connected with contracts of insurance, charged under separate contracts by brokers and other intermediaries.

 Airport passenger duty